 The good: Cheap, reliable transportation that is remarkably spacious for two adults.
 The back seats fold down to allow long items (skis) to fit in the trunk.
 Stick on a bike rack, and you can carry a full summer’s worth of camping gear with no trouble.

-And you better believe this thing can off-road (OK, within reason).
+And you’d better believe this thing can off-road (OK, within reason).

 Why Corolla?
 If you are strapped for cash, a Corolla will get you there reliably for very little money.
 Want to road-trip to Yosemite with a bunch of climbing gear?
 Turn the key and go.
 Need to drive from the Midwest to the Pacific Ocean for some R&R?
 Turn the key and go.
 These things are tiny tanks that run on a little fuel and crossed fingers.

-So those are some of our favorites.
+So, those are some of our favorites.
 Yes, there are tons of vehicles that can get you into, and hopefully out of, adventure.
-Got a favorite we missed here?
-We’d love to hear your story in the comments below.